Jinsu-L/DailyIR/README.md

 # Daily Information Retrieval Papers

-A daily-updated archive of new papers in Information Retrieval, curated from arXiv.
+An automated, curated feed of daily arXiv papers related to Information Retrieval (IR).
+Updated on weekdays based on arXiv release schedule.

 ## 2025